KannonZenetism/zenetism-field-physics/zenetism/MP06_Decoding_and_Emergence_Ch12-15.md

 ### 14.7 The Role of Zenon —
 **Beyond the Pulse, the Unmoving Root of All Motion**

-All motion—from breath to galaxy—
+All motion — from breath to galaxy —
-occurs within the Field of Essence.
+occurs within the field of essence.
 But beyond even this pulse lies Zenon:
-the Unknown Principle.
+the unknown principle.

 Zenon does not emanate.
 It does not pulse or vibrate.